DennisGankin/species-aware-DNA-LM/README.md

 ## Data

-As the data is too large for GitHub, please download it from (TODO link will follow) into the ``data/`` directory.
+As the data is too large for GitHub, please download it from https://zenodo.org/record/7569953 into the ``data/`` directory.
-The directory already contains model checkpoints and data for baseline Markov models.
 The download provides model checkpoints, baselines models, evaluation results and datasets used for training, testing and downstream tasks.

 ## Model